crbednarz/moonkinmetrics/README.md

 ## Contributing

-This project is fairly early in development and many aspects of the site are still in flux.
+This project is under active development and many aspects of the site are still in flux.
 As such, contributions are not being accepted right now.

 Feedback is always welcome, though!